Metformin

 -

-Modest weight loss (typically 2–8% body weight over 6–12 months) — especially helpful for insulin-driven weight gain
+Modest, sustainable weight loss (usually 2–8% body weight over 6–12 months), especially in insulin-resistant individuals

 -